zeozeozeo/vox-rs/README.md

 * vox-rs can parse camera, lighting and metadata chunks
 * vox-rs allows for merging multiple .vox files and automatic model deduplication
 * vox-rs provides the user with pre-transformed matrices
+* vox-rs supports both the old (ver.
+150) and the new (ver.
+200) MagicaVoxel formats
+* vox-rs takes in a generic Reader/Writer trait instead of a byte slice, allowing the user to load files without reading entire contents to memory
 * vox-rs supports `#![no_std]`